Matthiasvanderhallen/TrivialMuffinsPlays/README.md

 *`[^\n]|` : This represents a | that is not the first character of a line.
 Expected #: 0.

 #Merging
-The command ``./merger`` creates a file called output.txt that represents the merged languages.
-Move it to a file called ondertitels.txt on the HTTP Server to load it.
+The command ``./merger`` creates a file called ondertitels.txt that represents the merged languages.
 Reload the Master webpage to reflect these changes.

 For this merger file, the following might be a useful, albeit imperfect, regex:
 *`\n\|\s*.+?\|\s*\|\s*.+?\n`: By playing around with the location of `.+?` you can find lines wich are blank in one or two languages, but given in a third.
 These should be checked explicitly.